Zinjaai/antakya_import_export/README.md

 * Install Python modules by entering in the command prompt:
 	* ```pip3 install beautifulsoup4 splinter```

+Manjaro: Splinter needs geckodriver (which is in the repos).

 ### Run
 * Edit the login information inside the file 'antakya_connection.py'
 * Otherwise same use as FoodCoopOrderer